feedbackward/sgd-roboost/README.md

 Before getting into the specifics of using this repository, please carry out the following preparatory steps.

 - Ensure you have the <a href="https://github.com/feedbackward/mml#prereq">prerequisite software</a> used in the setup of our `mml` repository.
-- Ensure that you can install and use <a href="https://pytorch.org/">PyTorch</a>on your system.
-Furthermore, if you wish to use the <a href="https://developer.nvidia.com/cuda-toolkit">CUDA Toolkit</a>, it is already installed.
+- Ensure that you can install and use <a href="https://pytorch.org/">PyTorch</a> on your system.
+Furthermore, if you wish to use the <a href="https://developer.nvidia.com/cuda-toolkit">CUDA Toolkit</a>, it should already be installed and verified to be working properly.

 Next, make a local copy of the repository and create a virtual environment for working in as follows: